buildingSMART/BCF-XML/Documentation/README.md

 * project.bcfp (optional)
     - An XML file referencing the extension.xsd to a project.
 The schema for this file is project.xsd.
+* documents.xml (optional)
+    - An XML file referencing the documents in a project.
+The schema for this file is documents.xsd.
 * bcf.version
 	* An XML file following the version.xsd schema with information of the BCF schema used.
 The file content should be identical to the contents of [bcf.version](bcf.version "bcf.version")

 It is possible to store additional files in the BCF zip container as documents.
-These files can be referenced by other files via their relative paths.
-It is recommended to put them in a folder called `Documents` in the root folder of the zip archive.
+The documents should be located in a folder called `Documents` in the root directory, and must be referenced by the documents.xml file.
+The file name of a document should be the document guid.

 ### Topic folder structure inside a BCFzip archive